 Next, collect your luggage and go through customs.
 Put all your checked baggage through the X-ray machine.
 It is best to go through customs one or two at a time and not as a large group.
 Do not volunteer information like, “we are part of a medical team bringing medicines and equipment.”
 Answer questions politely and honestly, but don’t go beyond what is asked.

 You shouldn’t be bringing anything that will be a problem, but if you are asked to open a bag, cooperate.
 If the customs officer tells you that customs must be paid, get your team leader.
 If the officer insists on charging customs then ask him to hold the supplies and complete the required forms for clearing the supplies later.
-Make sure that SIM’s name appears on the form beside your name so that someone from SIM can clear the goods without you having to return to the airport.

 If luggage is missing it will need to be reported.
 There is a desk at the far end of the luggage hall.
 Sometimes compensation will be paid and it never hurts to ask.
 Once you have your paperwork you can proceed to customs to clear any luggage that did arrive.